User guideRisk managementVendor management

 Overview

-Vendor management is the practice of tracking, evaluating, and overseeing your relationships with third-party providers.
-For AI governance, this means maintaining visibility into who supplies your AI capabilities, what data they access, and how their services affect your compliance obligations.
+Vendor management is about tracking, evaluating and overseeing your relationships with third-party providers.
+For AI governance, that means knowing who supplies your AI capabilities, what data they can access and how their services affect your compliance obligations.

-Modern AI systems often rely on external providers for models, training data, compute infrastructure, or complete AI services.
-Each of these relationships introduces dependencies that need to be understood and managed.
-Without proper vendor management, you may not know which vendors have access to sensitive data, which use cases depend on which services, or how a vendor change could impact your operations.
+Most AI systems rely on external providers for models, training data, compute or complete AI services.
+Each relationship creates dependencies you need to understand.
+Without proper vendor management, you might not know which vendors access sensitive data, which use cases depend on which services or how a vendor change could disrupt your operations.

 Why manage AI vendors?